FoodShare Resources

 My phone interview is done.
 Now what?

-If you’ve received FoodShare before and have your old EBT card, your benefits will load to that card.
+If you are eligible and have received FoodShare before and have your old QUEST card, your benefits will load to that card.
 If you’ve never had FoodShare, everything should come in the mail, which will be within 30 days of completing the interview.

-If you HAVE had a case in the past and don’t have your card anymore, call to get your Quest EBT card mailed out!
+If you HAVE had a case in the past and don’t have your card anymore, call to get your QUEST card mailed out.
 Dial 877-415-5164 to request one – it only takes a minute!

 Can I get FoodShare faster?